-The county veterinary officer was familiar with the requirements of EU Regulations specific to on farm emergency slaughter.
+All Mayo Co.
+Council veterinary public health staff were familiar with the requirements of EU Regulations specific to on farm emergency slaughter.
 In addition, they had attended training conducted by DAFM on this subject in June, 2012.

 4.1.6 Control and Verification Procedures